 Rather watch a video explanation?
 Just press play.

 At this stage the bill is distributed to the Members of Parliament.
 There is an announcement the bill is receiving it’s first reading and it is read.
 This is normally accompanied by a brief summary from the Member of Parliament introducing the bill.

 During the second reading, the bill is debated.
 The debates are focused on the general principle of the bill.
 The details of the bill are not debated at this stage.
 Following the second reading, there is a vote to determine whether the bill should proceed to committee and which committee should review the bill.

 During this stage, Members of Parliament will further study the bill.
-After reviewing the bill, members may propose motions to amend the certain provisions.
-To prevent the repetition of discussions that may have already occurred in the committee stage, the Speaker of the House selects and group amendments for debate.
-At the conclusion of the deliberations at report stage, a motion heard to approve the bill (with any amendments).
+After reviewing the bill, members may propose motions to amend certain provisions.
+To prevent the repetition of discussions that may have already occurred in the committee stage, the Speaker of the House selects and groups amendments for debate.
+At the conclusion of the deliberations at the report stage, a motion is held to approve the bill (with any amendments).

 If the bill is passed by the Senate without any changes, it will be given royal assent.
 If the Senate makes changes to the bill, it must be sent back to the House of Commons for approval.
 Once given royal assent, the bill number changes to a chapter number and will be printed in the Annual Statues of Canada.
 The bill usual comes into force the day it receives royal assent unless otherwise indicated.
 Different sections of the bill may come into force at different times.